<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 This tool is super important for order fulfillment because it simplifies the whole delivery process.
 From the moment you receive an order to the time it reaches your customer, Shopify Shipping helps you every step of the way.
 It handles everything from figuring out postage costs based on weight and destination to creating shipping labels with just a few clicks.

 Right now, Shopify Shipping is available in the United States, Canada, and Australia.
 So, if you’re running an online store in any of these countries, you can use this handy feature to make your shipping process more efficient.
+Plus, with Shopify integrated shipping, you can display shipping time at checkout, improving transparency for customers.

 How Does Shopify Shipping Function?

 The magic of Shopify Shipping comes from its ability to compare rates from different carriers like USPS, UPS, DHL Express, Canada Post, and Sendle.
 Shopify shows you a list of carrier options with their prices.
-Just enter details about your package—like its weight and dimensions—and where it's going,
+Just enter details about your package—like its weight and dimensions—and where it's going.

+If you're curious about how self-delivery works or how Shopify delivery service options compare to other e-commerce platforms, Shopify Shipping provides plenty of flexibility.
 Once you pick a carrier based on cost or speed, printing shipping labels is super easy!
 You don't need special equipment; a regular printer works fine.
 These labels have all the info needed, like the sender’s address, recipient’s address, and tracking number, so they're ready to go.

 Tracking shipments through Shopify is another great feature.
 As soon as an order leaves your store or warehouse, Shopify gives real-time updates on its journey.
 This way, both you and your customers know when the package will arrive.
+This is especially useful for businesses using Shopify courier integration to streamline their delivery process.

 With these features, Shopify Shipping makes e-commerce delivery simple, even for beginners.
 It handles all aspects of shipping, so you can focus on growing your business.